Obligations of Persons and Entities

-Obligations of Persons and Entities (including financial institutions, legal practitioners, real estate agents and accountants)
+(including financial institutions, and designated non-financial businesses and professions such as legal practitioners, real estate agents and accountants)

 The United Nations Security Council (UNSC) has imposed financial sanctions on persons and entities who have been identified by the UNSC (or relevant UN Committees) as contributing to a particular threat to, or breach of, international peace and security.
 These measures are referred to as “targeted financial sanctions” as they are financial sanctions aimed at designated persons or entities as opposed to a country.